How to Add Email Newsletter Signup Forms to WordPress

 In the configuration section, you can define various standard configurations.
 For instance, you can set a specific sound that will play when the form is displayed if you’d like.

 You can specify when the form reappears after the user leaves the page or subscribes to the newsletter.
-And finally, you get also to set what happens when users click the overlay.
+Finally, you can set what happens when users click the overlay.
 These settings offer flexibility and control over the form’s behavior.

 Integration